nangcr/openai-translator/README.md

 3. Refresh the page in the browser to enjoy the smooth translation experience 🎉!

+### Using the OpenAI Responses API

+If you prefer OpenAI's newer Responses API, open the settings panel and choose **OpenAI Responses** as the default provider (or set the API URL Path to `/v1/responses`).
+OpenAI Translator will automatically build `input`/`modalities` requests and stream updates using the Responses event schema.

 ## Configure Azure OpenAI Service

 ```ts